Pump Maintenance - Why, When & How!

-Industrial plants and factories rely heavily on the reliability of their equipment and machinery; pumps being a core part of this.
-Downtime of a pump is costly both in terms of loss of output and the cost of repairs, and therefore pump maintenance is an integral operation within any plant to limit this downtime.
+Industrial plants, factories and vessels rely heavily on the reliability of their equipment and machinery; pumps being a core part of this.
+Downtime of a pump can costly in terms of loss of output and the cost of repairs.
+Imagine your pump plays a critical role in your production line; it is responsible for dosing a specific quantity of ingredient into a mix.
+If the pump unexpectedly fails, then the production of the mix comes to a halt.
+A pump failing on board a ship out at sea can have even worse implications, especially if it one required for the safety or operation of the vessel.
+Pump maintenance is therefore an integral operation within any plant to limit this costly downtime…

 Maintenance is commonly split into two classifications; corrective and preventive maintenance.
 Corrective maintenance is essentially maintenance that is undertaken to cope with a pump failure that has already occurred.
 It has to be undertaken as quickly and efficiently as possible to get the installation up and running again with as little impact on operation as possible.